LeTanque/next-portfolio-v2/README.md

 > `next`, `react`, and `react-dom`: Together, these packages let you build React apps that support server-side rendering. \
 > `@zeit/next-sass`, `node-sass`, `next-compose-plugins`: Together, this allows me to use node-sass and an easier way to deal with the config file \
 > `passport`, `passport-auth0`, `express-session`: Passport auth using auth0. \
-> `uid-safe`: using uid-safe to generate a safe secret to hash cookies.
+> `uid-safe`: using uid-safe to generate a safe secret to hash cookies. \
+> `connect-ensure-login`: used to verify local strategy login

 ## Configuration